Steven R. Shaw

 - Ph.D., University of Florida, School Psychology

 - Ed.S., University of Florida, School Psychology

 The Connections lab develops and evaluates innovative educational practices and the implementation of innovation in classrooms.
 The goal is to provide seamless research-to-practice content and processes for school psychologists and teachers.
 The current focus is the development, implementation, and evaluation of meta-academic interventions to improve school performance for students at risk for academic problems.
 Of special interest is the use of the Open Source Analogy Implementation Model.
 These skills include: executive functions, social skills, school adaptation, coping with medical issues, and coping with mental health issues.
 These interventions are being evaluated for students in primary, secondary, and adult education settings.
 Work related to the meta-academic model has been applied to children with medical issues, genetic disorders, borderline intelligence, learning disabilities, autism, and other high risk populations.
 These interventions have been applied in schools throughout Canada and the US.
 All interventions are free for users and available at Connectionslab/resources.

-- 2017 Editor Elect, Canadian Journal of School Psychology
+- 2018 Editor, Canadian Journal of School Psychology

 - 2012 National Association of School Psychologists President’s Award for Contributions to the Profession